Skip to content

 Stay in touch

-and test our new Spectrum C23 fNIRS
+and test our new Spectrum C23 fNIRS (also in DOT version)

 Leave your details below now for priority access and personalized consultation!
-Fill out the form below to schedule your meeting with Cortivision’s team at IOP 2025 or to receive exclusive event updates & discounts.
+Fill out the form below to schedule your meeting with Cortivision’s team at ICON 2025 or to receive exclusive event updates & discounts.
 Don’t miss the chance to connect with the future of neuroimaging!

 Personal Data